jonroby/component-development-environment/README.md

 ## Snapshots ##

-Let's take a look at how snapshots work and Maybe values at the same time.
-First, delete snapshot_1 (currently, if you make changes to a type, it's possible that when selecting on an out-of-date snapshot an error may be thrown).
+Let's take a look at how snapshots work, as well as `Maybe` values.
+First, delete `snapshot_1` (currently, if you make changes to a type, it's possible that when selecting on an out-of-date snapshot an error may be thrown).
 Go back to the component's type declarations and edit it:

 ```
 type Props = {